Vietnam - a rock arch over a peaceful river nestled among mountains

 An unmatched adventure, rich with culture, history, wildlife, and exquisite cuisine, all wrapped in the warm hospitality of the Far East.

-Presenting the Socialist Republic of Vietnam, whose roots trace back to the distant first millennium BC, will immerse us in its tales of ancient dynasties, the philosophy of Confucianism, Taoism, Buddhism, and Christianity.
-It will guide us from majestic pagodas and temples, through colourful historic corners brimming with unparalleled spirit and architecture, the horrors of war, to modern marvels of the world, born from human imagination and a thirst for development.
+Nowadays known as the Socialist Republic of Vietnam, dating back to the distant first millennium BC, we will be immersed in its stories of ancient dynasties, the philosophy of Confucianism, Taoism, Buddhism, and Christianity.
+It will guide us from majestic pagodas and temples, through colourful historical corners with an incomparable spirit and architecture, the horrors of war, to contemporary wonders of the world, a product of human imagination and thirst for development.

-The land of dragons, turtles, lotuses, and bamboo will unveil the mysteries of caves, waterfalls, hidden springs, majestic red dunes, and the living symbols of the earth.
-It will allow us to peek into morning markets and enjoy the fresh taste of an abundance of fish, lobsters, crabs, and a variety of sea creatures, freshly pulled from the azure waters of the South China Sea and cooked before our eyes.
+The land of dragons, turtles, lotuses, and bamboo will unveil to us the mysteries of caves, waterfalls, hidden springs, majestic red dunes, and the living symbols of the earth.
+It allows us a peek into the morning markets and the fresh taste of an abundance of fish, lobsters, crabs, and all kinds of sea dwellers, freshly pulled from the azure waters of the South China Sea and prepared before our very eyes.

 Sample Itinerary